Skip to main content

 LSD

-Lysergic acid diethylamide – LSD was first synthesized by Albert Hofmann at the Sandoz pharmaceutical company.
-It is a potent psychoactive substance that was a common drug used in psychiatry in the 1940s and 1950s, and was getting promising results.
-Above that, in the 1950s, LSD acid was studied intensively by the CIA.
-In the 1960s and 1970s, LSD became a popular substance among the hippie movement, resulting in its inclusion on the list of illegal and socially harmful substances.
-After several decades and new research, LSD is emerging as a promising medicine in psychotherapy and beyond.
+Lysergic acid diethylamide – LSD – was first synthesised by Albert Hofmann at the Sandoz pharmaceutical company.
+It is a potent psychoactive substance that was widely used in psychiatry in the 1940s–1950s with promising results.
+In the 1950s, LSD was also intensively studied by the CIA.

-The legality of psychedelics varies from country to country.
-The legality of psilocybin mushrooms is confirmed in the Bahamas and Jamaica.
-For personal use, they have been decriminalized in the Czech Republic, the Netherlands and Portugal.
-In Poland, while growkit itself is a substance that does not contain illegal materials, the mushrooms growing from it are already banned.
-Use, sale and breeding are illegal.
-And the answer to why they are illegal is to be found in politics, in a nutshell – it started with the Vietnam War and President Nixon’s decision not to deal with the economic and social situation.
-The current legal status of mushrooms is available here
+In Poland, a growkit itself is a substrate that does not contain illegal substances, but the mushrooms grown from it are already banned.
+Use, sale and cultivation of psilocybin mushrooms are illegal.
+The answer to why they are illegal lies largely in politics – in short, it started with the Vietnam War and President Nixon’s decision to wage a “war on drugs” instead of addressing deeper economic and social issues.
+The current legal status of mushrooms can be checked here.

 Ł

-Lanceolate baldcypress
+Lanceolate baldcap

 M